yudai-yam/data_catalog/README.rst

     └── inputs

-bdwh_extract
+db_extract
 ^^^^^^^^^^^^
-Contains scripts for extracting data from BDWH database as a JSON file.
+Contains scripts for extracting data from database as a JSON file.

 data_catalog
 ^^^^^^^^^^^^